 Overnight Hiking Supplies

-Essential items (pre-packaged food, water bottles, simple tools, fire starters, headlamps, space blankets, clothing, first aid supplies, sunscreen, area maps, bug spray, regional field guides etc.) can also be purchesed in the Holden Store.
+Essential items (pre-packaged food, water bottles, simple tools, fire starters, headlamps, space blankets, clothing, basic first aid supplies, sunscreen, area maps, bug spray, regional field guides etc.) can also be purchased in the Holden Store.

 As mentioned above, fishing poles are available for check out in The Cabin.
 While you may purchase fishing licenses in the Holden Post Office, that you purchase one before your arrival in the Village as our internet is limited and often slow.
 Holden does not provide bait.